vikashmehta292511/Diwali-wish/README.md

-# 🪔 Diwali Wishes - Interactive 3D Greeting Card
+# 🪔 Diwali Wish - Interactive 3D Greeting Web Card

 A stunning, interactive web application to send personalized Diwali wishes with an engaging trivia challenge!
 Built with React, Three.js, and Framer Motion for a magical festival experience.